instant-labs/instant-bandit/pages/docs/setup/server-side-rendering.md

 3. Returns a `defer` flag set to `true` if the sessions endpoint is unavailable for some reason

 > **Note:** The `defer` flag switches the `InstantBandit` component into client-side rendering in order to respect variant selection in the absence of server-side sessions.
-> Users have a copy of their session and the variants they are bound to stored in their browser.
+> Visitors have a copy of their session and the variants they are bound to stored in their browser.

 ## Enabling SSR